typebytes/angular-checklist/content/typescript/define-types-at-the-non-typed-boundaries.md

 ---
-title: Define types at the non typed boundaries
+title: define types at the non-typed boundaries
 ---

 # Problem

-All our Javascript code is written in Typescript.
+All our JavaScript code is written in TypeScript.
 This means that we can leverage types.
-Our code however interacts with different non typed boundaries such as the html layer (think of events) and backend requests.
+However, our codes interacts with different non-typed boundaries such as the HTML layer (think of events) and backend requests.
 Interacting with these boundaries influences the type safety of our code.

 # Solution

-When interacting with these boundaries, it is important to add the types so Typescript knows the structure of the object.
-By providing the type at the boundary, Typescript is able to infer it everywhere else that variable is being used.
+When interacting with these boundaries, it is important to add type information so TypeScript knows the structure of the objects we are dealing with.
+By providing the type right at the boundary, TypeScript is able to infer it everywhere else where that variable is being used.

 For example when working with custom events: